Monday, October 31, 2022

 After ages, I'm so glad to finally bring you a travel-related post.
 Due to the Covid-19 pandemic, travel had been out of the picture for so long that I had forgotten what it even felt like.

 We recently went on a one-week island hopping trip to Bali, Gili Islands and Lombok of the Indonesian archipelago.
-It was a much-needed break from all of us plus a chance to get away from the perpetually gloomy/rainy weather in Singapore that had started to get depressing.
+It was a much-needed break for all of us plus a chance to get away from the perpetually gloomy/rainy weather in Singapore that had started to get depressing.

 We have been to Bali twice before (if interested you can check out the first blog post here and the second one here) but we love the Island of the Gods so much that we could go there again and again.
 This time we decided to combine Bali with some of the nearby islands.